 Pena says it was worth it, especially because it spared her 11-year-old son, Anthony, from worry and from having to explain to his friends when his mom came to his sports events.

-“People stare when you are bald, they don’t know how to act,’’ she says.
+“People stare when you are bald, they don’t know how to act,’’ she said.
 “I could tell the people I wanted to tell.
-It saved my son from embarrassment and avoided questions I didn’t want to have to answer.”
+It saved my son from embarrassment and avoided questions I didn’t want to have to answer.

 “On my worst days, it helped me feel a little better.”

 Pena says that her breast surgeon, Dr. Lee Wilke, suggested trying the cooling caps.
-She said they worked so well for her that her medical oncologist, Dr. Amye Tevaarwerk, used to tease her.
+She said they worked so well for her that her medical oncologist used to tease her.

-“When my oncologist sees me, she freaks out,’’ Pena says.
+“When my oncologist sees me, she freaks out,’’ Pena said.
 “She says, 'I don’t know if I even gave you chemo or not.'”

 In truth, Pena figures that she lost about 40 percent of her hair, but says it wasn’t noticeable to others because her hair is so thick to begin with.
 Her advice to other women is not to give up on the cooling caps, because she thought she was losing a lot of hair, but ultimately was very pleased with how much she retained.